 Any philanthropic gift commitment whereby the donor makes a pledge for future gifts may be documented and accounted for when done so in writing, including through email, and, where possible, by using a standard pledge agreement.
 For unrestricted gifts or gifts to a previously established fund, such as the AISA development fund, a simple pledge agreement or written letter or email will suffice if it outlines the name of the donor(s), purpose of the gift, pledge payment schedule and any funds already received as part of the commitment, and any stipulation on reporting, recognition, publicity and confidentiality.
 Restricted gifts that establish new fund accounts and have naming rights require additional information such as whether it is suitable to receive future or additional gifts into the newly established fund, the naming of the fund, provisions in the event of a change in circumstances that require AISA to redirect the funds, and information regarding the process by which funds are awarded, if applicable and stipulated by the donor.
+The strategic partnerships and fundraising committee will establish the minimum gift level threshold for establishing a new named restricted fund.
 The strategic partnerships and fundraising committee will approve pledge agreement templates.